Civic tech in Africa: radiography of the existing landscape

 These civic tech initiatives are often launched because of frustration and dissatisfaction with the perceived gap between the official discourse (on democracy, transparency and the fight against corruption), and the reality on the ground.

-All the projects have one thing in common: they offer ordinary people and web users a voice, and they allow that voice to be heard.
+offer ordinary people and web users a voice, and they allow that voice to be heard.
 The use of communication and mobilisation tools is starting a brand-new process of expanding the public space, enabling a new kind of interaction between the executive and ordinary citizens.

 The stated objectives of the people we spoke to are focused on deepening and entrenching democratic practices.
 This involves, in particular, reporting abuse and corruption, and also a form of exemplarity of action, intended to make words coincide with actions.